panzerdp/dmitripavlutin.com/content/posts/130-funct-expression-declaration/index.md

   return a + b;
 });
 ```

+The functions created using functions expressions are useful to create callbacks or functions by condition.

 *Challenge: is `function sum(a, b) { return a + b } + 1;` a function declaration or function expression?
 Write your explanation in a comment below!*